not-na/peng3d/docs/guide/quickstart.rst

 The :py:meth:`addAction()` method is quite flexible.
 It takes the name of the action as the first parameter, a function to call as the second parameter and passes all other arguments to each call of the function.
-So while we could write a one-line function to print out our message, we can just pass the argument to print.
+So while we could write a one-line function to print out our message, we can just pass the argument to ``print``.
 Obviously, you'll still have to write proper functions or methods for more complicated handlers.

 Now, let's take a look at our current app: